 For the visiting angler just looking to wet a line from the shore without too much effort, the Taylor Street Jetty is a reliable spot to catch the bread-and-butter species found around Esperance.

-Herring, King George whiting, squid, skippy and garfish are caught here consistently and it has become the popular platform in town now the Esperance Tanker Jetty is inaccessible.
+Herring, King George whiting, squid, skippy and garfish are caught here consistently and it has become the popular platform in town.

 The Bandy Creek Boat Harbour is another productive spot offering similar species, with King George whiting among the popular species targeting by fishers.